hmatalonga/data-science-projects/README.md

-# Data Science Projects
+# :rocket: Data Science Projects

 This is a collection of Data Science projects for learning and exploration purposes.
 The projects are organized and grouped by subject/topic covering different approaches, algorithms and data-sets.
-Each project consists of a *Jupyter notebook* and it has its own folder under the `notebooks/` folder.
+Each project consists of a *Jupyter notebook* and it has its own folder under the `notebooks` folder.

 ---